Toward Trustworthy Neural Program Synthesis: Methods

 \subsection{Sampling programs and tests}

-Given a string \texttt{prompt} describing a programming problem, we sample $n=100$ candidate programs (the set $\mathcal{P}$) and $m=100$ candidate specs (the set $\mathcal{S}$).
+Given a string \texttt{prompt} describing a programming problem, we sample $n=100$ candidate programs (the set $\mathcal{P}$) and candidate specs (the set $\mathcal{S}$).
 Both sets are sampled using a pretrained language model, which can probabilistically generate program source code conditioned on a prompt.
 We write $P^\text{LM}(\cdot |\texttt{prompt})$ for the conditional distribution over programs, given \texttt{prompt}.
 If a program $p\in \mathcal{P}$, then $p\sim P^\text{LM}(\cdot |\texttt{prompt})$.
-To sample specs, we deterministically transform the prompt as shown in Fig.~\ref{fig:prompting} and draw iid samples from the large language model to construct relations $\mathcal{R}$ and input-output test cases $\mathcal{T}$ which together comprise the set of specs $\mathcal{S}$.
+To sample specs, we deterministically transform the prompt as in Fig.~\ref{fig:prompting} and Appendix \ref{logical_transformation}, then draw iid samples from the language model to construct relations $\mathcal{R}$ and input-output test cases $\mathcal{T}$.